Performing Entertainers Visa

 The O-1 Visa is for people who are extremely good in the arts, like singing or dancing.
 It is also for people who are extremely good at making or starring in movies or television.

-In order to be approved, the person must have received or been nominated for a significant award related to what they’d like to do in the U.S. For example, an Academy Award, Emmy, Grammy, or Directors Guild Award would be accepted.
+In order to be approved, the person must have received or been nominated for a significant award related to what they’d like to do in the U.S. For example, an Emmy, Grammy, Academy Award, or Director’s Guild Award would be accepted.

 - The person is performing a main role or other important role for at least a second time.
 The role is in a successful production or event.
 There are certain things that show it is successful, like advertisements, endorsements, publicity releases, and expert reviews.